 Joanne Mendes is one of the few remaining singers from the original group of Marionettes which debuted in 1964.
 She has been the Marionettes’ secretary since 1974, when she, Gretta and Susan assumed leadership of the choir.
 In addition to singing, she ensures that the various rehearsal and performance venues are booked and ready to go; keeps up-to-date membership and attendance lists; manages the choir’s finances and fundraising; liaises with long-time sponsors, bpTT; and does it all by meticulous advanced planning.
 As showtime nears, she also co-ordinates ticket distribution (delivering some personally), and oversees the show’s production elements.
 An enthusiastic and talented musician, Mendes trained for many years as a singer under the late Daphne Clifford.
 She competed successfully in many Music Festivals, both as a chorister and a soloist.
 Among her favourite singers are Grammy-award winning soprano Leontyne Price and mezzo-soprano Janet Baker.
 Her talents are not only musical, however, and Mendes has also shown a flair for the Carnival arts, helping out for several years in legendary masman Wayne Berkley’s mas camp.
 Joanne worked at AS Bryden and Geddes Grant/Huggins before co-founding Media & Editorial Projects (MEP).
 Like the rest of the choir’s production and artistic teams, she serves the group in an entirely volunteer capacity.

 Susan David Dore was born into a family rich in musical tradition, and has been involved with the Marionettes almost since its formation.
 By age 15, Susan had completed all the Royal School of Music Examinations to Grade VIII, most of them with Distinction.
 A product of St Theresa’s Intermediate School in Woodbrook, she began and ended her working life with Republic Bank, from which she retired in 2002 as General Manager, Human Resources after 38 years of unbroken service.
 She grew up musically in the T&T Music Festival from its earliest days at the Roxy Cinema and the Victoria Institute (part of the Museum complex), and finally at the Queen’s Hall where in her final years of competition she partnered her long-time friend and colleague Gretta Taylor, winning piano duet and duo classes as well as the respective championships.
 She was invited to assist the Marionettes as accompanist in 1965, then auditioned as a singer and stayed on, becoming a fixture in the alto section.
-When Jocelyn became ill and eventually departed in the 1970s and Gretta took over the musical leadership of the Marionettes, Susan became her assistant, a role she maintained for 35 years before retiring.
-She now continues to volunteer her time to the group as director of the Marionettes Property Fund.
+When Jocelyn became ill and eventually departed in the 1970s and Gretta took over the musical leadership of the Marionettes, Susan became the Assistant Musical Director, a role she maintained for over 35 years before retiring in 2011.
+She now continues to volunteer her time to the group on the executive committee and the board of directors.

-Jacqueline began singing seriously as a member of the St. Francois champion choir under Laura Franklin, and has been a member of the Marionettes for over 20 years.
+Jacqueline began singing seriously as a member of the St. Francois champion choir under Laura Franklin, and has been a member of the Marionettes for nearly 30 years — as a chorister, member of the committee, assistant production manager (2011–2018) and production manager (2018–present).
 At the T&T Music Festival, she has won the Mayor’s Cup for Best Adult Solo (1999 & 2002); the Gatcliffe Cup for Best Oratorio (2002 & 2004); the ffrench Trophy for Most Outstanding Performer (1999); and the Jean Abdool Memorial Trophy for Most Outstanding Vocalist (2002).
 In addition to music, Jacqueline was a dancer with the Astor Johnson’s Repertory Dance Theatre (1983–1987), where she was exposed to folk, contemporary and jazz styles; and performed in Limin’ by Godfrey Sealey, and The Mall Story.